nextgis/ngf-tutorial/tutorials/2_5_setup_map_starter_kit/README.md

 Another level of customization of your web map.

 Starter kits allow you to integrate various functionality and settings into the operation of web maps.
-Is a counterbalance to inheritance.
+It is a counterbalance to inheritance.

 ```javascript
 import { createWebMap } from "@nextgis/webmap";